 See this link.

 The Commission on Dietetics Registration (CDR) requires written verification from the Program Director that an Intern has successfully completed the requirements of the Dietetic Internship Program in order to determine eligibility for taking the Registration Examination for Dietitians/Nutritionists.
-Graduates are provided with Verification Statements upon conclusion of the program, which are required for this verification process and may also be required for other reasons, such as applications for jobs and/or graduate programs.
+Graduates are provided with Verification Statements upon conclusion of the program, which are required for this verification process and may also be required for other reasons, such as applications for jobs, licensure applications and/or graduate programs.

-Following the completion of Program requirements, these statements are submitted to CDR together with your DPD verification statement, transcripts and RDNE Misuse Form The Program Director initiates the application and verifies eligibility for registration with the Commission on Dietetic Registration, but it is the Intern’s responsibility to accurately complete the remaining paperwork and schedule the examination.
+Following the completion of Program requirements, these statements are submitted to CDR together with your DPD verification statement and transcripts.
+The Program Director initiates the application and verifies eligibility for registration with the Commission on Dietetic Registration, but it is the Intern’s responsibility to accurately complete the remaining paperwork and schedule the examination.

-When program completion has been verified by the Program Director, a Verification Form with the Program Director’s original signature will be mailed to the graduate at his/her last recorded address.
+When program completion has been verified by the Program Director, a Verification Form with the Program Director’s original signature will be sent to the graduate.
 It is important to keep the Program and Program Director informed of any address changes.